 Wake up early on your last day to enjoy your final views of the Lake and take a taxi to Jomo Kenyatta International Airport to catch your flight home.
 The drive is around 2.5-hours and a taxi will be arranged by your hotel.

-There are 10 days in Kenya for you.
-By the end of this itinerary, you’ll feel inspired and probably a little tired after living life to the maximum.
+There’s a 10 day itinerary in Kenya for you.
+By the end of this trip, you’ll feel inspired and probably a little tired after living life to the maximum.
 You would have seen a huge range of Kenya’s environments, come face to face with giants and climbed the second highest mountain in Africa.
 What’s not to love.
 This route can be done in a more relaxed way with day trips into Mt Kenya rather than a summit, and that is easily changed with your guides.